 Thanks to its geographic location, Greece is at the crossroads of world civilizations.
-One of the most amazing places to visit in Greece is UNESCO World Heritage sites.
+One of the most amazing places to visit in Greece is the UNESCO World Heritage Sites.
 Anyone visiting these ancient Greek places will be mesmerized by the authenticity of the country, as well as the sites with historical and cultural importance.
 At Bassae in ancient Figaleia, you will find a fascinating temple of Apollo Epicurius.
 Ancient Bassae (today's Vasses) was and is a sacred place, which is home to many temples.
-The Greek gods, such as Pan, Aphrodite, etc. are the worshipping causes of these temples, which have the guardians of mountains, including Kotylion and Elaio mountains, as well as the Peloponnesian land.
-Other stunning places listed as UNESCO World Heritage sites are the Medieval City of Rhodes, the Archaeological Site of Philippi, and many more.
+The Greek gods, such as Pan, Aphrodite, etc., are the worshipping causes of these temples, which have the guardians of mountains, including Kotylion and Elaine mountains, as well as the Peloponnesian land.
+Other stunning places listed as UNESCO World Heritage Sites are the Medieval City of Rhodes, the Archaeological Site of Philippi, and many more.

 The Acropolis Citadel